-Ronny loved fishing.
-It was in fact his favorite thing to do.
+Ronny loved to go fishing.
+It was in fact his favourite thing to do.
 Every weekend he took the car and went somewhere to get some fish.
 He loved all about it.
 The waiting.
 The suspense of getting the fish on the hook, getting it out of the water.
-The fight, when the fish was jumping around on land, trying to get back into the water.
+The fight, when the fish was jumping around on land, trying to get back.
 The kill.
 He loved the kill.

 This weekend he had gone further away from home than ever, he had been driving for hours and hours.
 He found a great spot on the side of a small, deep lake in a mountain valley.
 He put up his tent and went to sleep, exhausted.

 He got up early.
 The place was beautiful.
-High mountains on every side, waterfalls running down the mountainsides.
+High mountains on every side, waterfalls running down towards the lake.
 The water was crystal clear and he could see how the bottom went almost straight down into deep darkness.

 Great!
-Lunch is fixed, but it’s a bit small, thought Ronny.
+Lunch is fixed, but it’s a bit small, Ronny thought.
 Maybe he could catch another one?
 It would be nice to make sure he had dinner as well.
 He threw the string out again, and waited.
-It didn’t take long before he got something again.
-He pulled in, and got a big trout on land.
-He fought it for a while, and soon the fish lay dead on the ground.
+It didn’t take long before he got another.
+He pulled in, and got a big trout up on the shore.
+Soon the fish lay dead.

 In the depths of the lake his ears hurt from the pressure.
-He had swallowed a lot of water.
 A huge creature floated before him.
 A reptile, many meters long.
 He could see its big malicious eyes even under water.
 Fangs.
-He tried to swim away, tried to escape,.
-His lungs filled with water as he tried to scream in panic.
+He tried to swim away, tried to escape.
+His lungs was filled as he screamed in panic.
 Fast as a fish, huge claws grabbed him.
 Pushed him onto the rocks.
-A sharp metal edge cut into his neck as he died.
+A sharp metal edge cut into his neck and he died.